ECC-BFMC/Documentation/source/data/vehicletoeverything/TrafficCommunication.rst

     - Upon receiving a message, it validates it using the server's public key.
 Once validated, it activates the serverfound callback function, which establishes a TCP connection to the LiveTraffic server.
   - tcp Client
     - Maintains a continuous connection to the server or attempts to reconnect if the connection is lost.
-    - Once connected, it signals the location device by passing its id(number on the device) to the server.
+    - Once connected, it signals the location device by passing its id(number on the device) to the server, and the frequency it wisesh to receive positions (must be between 0.1 and 5 seconds).
     - Keeps getting the location of the device, then forwards it on the gateway as a message.
   - Periodic Task
-    - Runs every second, checking if the tcp Connection is established.
+    - Runs every second if the server is connected
-    - If connection is established, sends all the data present in the queue, otherwise just keeps it there.
+    - Sends the data present in the shared, with the help of the tcp Client
   - Shared memory
-    - Acts as a shared resource between the car and the tcp Client
+    - Acts as a shared resource between the car and the periodic task
     - Provides methods for inserting data (done by the car) and retrieving data to send to the server (handled by the Periodic Task).

 The position data will be sent to the tcp client (car) as x and y, z and quality of trustness in the position.

+positions are sent in meters, quality is sent in percentage.
+The data is sent in the following format:

 ``{"x":float, "y":float, "z":float, "quality":int``